 There is a point in every gardener’s life where they dream of having their own greenhouse.
 At best, we imagine an orangery like those of an English estate garden, with brick foundations and wrought-iron framing.
 One can dream!

 Canadian-built greenhouses often feature western red cedar frames at the high end of the market.
 Mark is fortunate enough to have one of these affixed to his potting shed so he can easily transplant seedlings.
 Western red cedar is desirable, as it requires virtually no maintenance.
 The wood is naturally rot resistant, not to mention the beauty of the grain and unmistakable fresh scent.
 A worthwhile investment, Mark’s cedar-frame greenhouse is 15 years old and hasn’t had a lick of maintenance.

 If you build your own wood-frame greenhouse, keep in mind two important things: ventilation and layout.
 We have learned that a barrel or garbage can filled with water provides a thermal mass that absorbs heat during the day and prevents the greenhouse from overheating during the day.
 This works when you aren’t facing long-term freezing temperatures, at which point you will need to add artificial heat.

-As for layout, consider the diameter of the growing trays you are working with, if you plan on growing seedlings, and determine the dimensions of your interior greenhouse based on that.
+As for the layout, consider the diameter of the growing trays you are working with if you plan on growing seedlings, and determine the dimensions of your interior greenhouse based on that.
 Greenhouse space is a substantial investment, so it is wise not to let it go to waste.